 There are formal arrangements in place to monitor against outcomes associated with decision making, performance and financial management across the SCO, Police and Fire & Rescue services.
 Monitoring methods and frequencies are contained within the relevant Performance Management Frameworks and meetings are held separately for each service to enable detailed scrutiny and challenge where exceptions occur.
 Where the response to agreed actions does not deliver expected outcomes, escalation to the Strategic Governance Board allows for robust challenge and necessary interventions by the SC.
-A Strategic Governance Board for Collaboration and the Strategic Joint Estates Board oversee progress in developing collaborative arrangements and shared facilities between the two services to maximise efficiency and effectiveness.
+A Strategic Governance Board for Collaboration oversees progress in developing collaborative arrangements, shared services and facilities between the two services to maximise efficiency and effectiveness.